ThM in Theology

 For the ThM in Theology (Theological Studies concentration) who wish to complete coursework primarily from a distance, hybrid coursework is expected in at least one term and in as many as two terms.
 Each hybrid course requires participation in a five-day seminar involving face-to-face instruction; these seminars are later completed through distance-learning.
 Additional coursework for the program is completed through synchronous and asynchronous seminars and courses.

-ThM coursework for the New Testament concentration and the Old Testament concentration is not available in a hybrid format, and must be completed in residence on Fuller Seminary’s Pasadena campus.
+ThM coursework for the New Testament concentration is not available in a hybrid format, and must be completed in residence on Fuller Seminary’s Pasadena campus.

 Before You Apply